lamini-ai/lamini-ai.github.io/docs/get_started/install.md

         key: "<YOUR-LAMINI-API-KEY>"
     ```

-    This will be implicitly read for any Python model class, e.g. `LLMEngine` or `LlamaV2Runner`, without needing to pass in the `config` variable.
+    This will be implicitly read for any Python model class, e.g. `Lamini`, without needing to pass in the `config` variable.
 As a test:

     ```python
-    from lamini import LlamaV2Runner
+    from lamini import Lamini

-    llm = LlamaV2Runner()
+    llm = Lamini(model_name='meta-llama/Meta-Llama-3-8B-Instruct)
-    response = llm("Tell me a story about llamas.")
+    response = llm.generate("Tell me a story about llamas.")

     print(response)
     ```